blaine-geiger/Lab-Phase-2/README.md

 ## Installation of Home Lab Network Devices

-<p>Inspect input and output ports on all devices to plan for proper physical connections of network devices.
+Inspect input and output ports on all devices to plan for proper physical connections of network devices.
-In this section we will visually inspect the physical ports and cabling for each device.</p>
+In this section we will visually inspect the physical ports and cabling for each device.

-<p>Inspection of firewall I/O ports.</p>
+Inspection of firewall I/O ports.

 <p align="center">
   <br/>